LAST UPDATED ON

-So let’s talk about who you really want to be working with and how you want your future-business to be.
+When is the last time you really thought about who you really want to be working with?
+Or how you want your future-business to be?

 If you’ve ever described your target customer as any of these things: